-Removal of vegetative debris and accumulated sediment, stabilization and restoration of streambanks, repair of stream channel crossings; specific stream segments and activities for each segment will be listed in the Contract Scope of Work.
+Removal of vegetative debris and accumulated sediment, stabilization and restoration of streambanks, repair of PL-566 small watershed structures; specific stream segments and activities for each segment will be listed in the Contract Scope of Work.

 2. Allowable Costs/Cost Principles